 Hebrews 4:1 Therefore, since a promise remains of entering His rest, [In other words, the way was open into the Kingdom of God.
 It had not yet come.
 God is showing that salvation is still an option that we can choose.
 These people can choose!]
 Therefore, since a promise remains of entering His rest, LET US FEAR lest any of you seem to have come short of it.

 We are certainly familiar with the Greek word that is translated "fear."
-It is the word "phobia."
+It is the word phobia.
 We have all heard of phobias.
 This can easily be translated, "Let us be SORE AFRAID!"
 The English-speaking people have attached other words to phobia.
 Hydrophobia means to have a fear of water.
 Claustrophobia means to have a fear of cramped, tight, or closed spaces.
-Acrophobia means a fear of open places—things that are out and away from those things with which one is comfortable.
+Agoraphobia means a fear of open places—things that are out and away from those things with which one is comfortable.

 These last few verses present a paradox.
 We normally run away from the things which we fear, do we not?
 A person with hydrophobia will run from water.
 A person with claustrophobia does not want to be in enclosed places.
-A person with acrophobia does not want to leave those places with which he is comfortable and go out into open areas.
+A person with agoraphobia does not want to leave those places with which he is comfortable and go out into open areas.
 And so we have a tendency to run from those things which we fear.
 But this book is teaching us that we are to RUN TOWARD the One whom we should fear above all things!

 Paul is exhorting his listeners to not be complacent about their calling and relationship with God.
 Failure to reach the Kingdom of God is life's supreme disaster!
 I do not think that we would be complacent if we felt aware that we were about to lose our most valuable possessions.
 Would we not act because we were afraid to lose these things?
 This is exactly what is happening in the book of Hebrews.
 These people are being urged to press on!
-And from this we get an interesting and helpful principle: fear is a motive for strenuous effort.
+And from this we get a very interesting and helpful principle: fear is a motive for strenuous effort.
 Our fear motivates us to take action.
 It makes us REACT!

 How do we react?
 This is the key to understanding the fear of God.
 Something remarkable is beginning to emerge because of what fear does to a person.
 It causes us to react.
 Sometimes we react to avoid something unpleasant—something we may fear to face or feel.
 Fear may motivate us to react in order to save our life, will it not?
 If we were in a jungle and we knew that we were in the lion's territory (the area in which he was very comfortable and we were, in a sense, out of our element) and it is dusk and we, perhaps, had seen or heard signs indicating this lion was nearby, do you not think that every sense in our body would be attuned to the slightest sound?
 Do you not think that you would be on edge and ready to react in order to save your life?
 You had better believe we would react in such a manner!
 Fear makes a person react!
 And we will react in proportion to the intensity of the fear.
 The greater the fear, the greater the effort that will be made during the reaction!